FreHu/abapGitcustomizing/README.md

 # Idea
 Use existing customizing tool [Business Configuration Sets](https://help.sap.com/viewer/521cd184dd2f491a9a4179edb66951c3/7.52.6/en-US/4da559a1327f212de10000000a42189e.html) to handle the customizing content.

+# Prerequisite
+Developer version of [abapGit](https://docs.abapgit.org/guide-install.html#install-developer-version) is installed in the system.

 # Installation
-Use abapGit to install the repo
+Install the repo via abapGit.

-# Run
+# Transaction
-After installing the repo, run transaction ZAGC
+ZAGC